 The game uses the euphoria motion engine, an alternate middleware solution much like ragdoll physics, which makes all people in the game world move realistically depending on the situation around them.
 For example, every time Niko enters a car, a different animation will be generated depending on his position relative to the car.

-A new feature compared to the predecessors is the multiplayer.
+A new feature compared to its predecessors is multiplayer.
 The same free-roaming environment is offered for up to 16 players (32 in the Windows version) in 15 modes.
 Certain modes narrow down the environment to make sure players remain somewhat in each other's vicinity.
-Compared to the console releases, the Windows release features high resolution graphics, a video editor to capture and edit in-game footage, and the possibility to customize the radio station Independence FM with own songs.
+Compared to the console releases, the Windows release features high-resolution graphics, a video editor to capture and edit in-game footage, and the possibility to customize the radio station Independence FM with its own songs.